can you write your own prenup and have it notarized can you write your own prenup and have it notarized

 State-Specific Laws

 Prenuptial agreement requirements can vary by state.
 Each state has its own set of laws governing what makes a prenup valid.
-For example, California and Texas have community property laws, affecting how assets are divided.
+For example, California and Texas have community property laws that affect how assets are divided.
 New York requires acknowledgment by a notary.
 Consulting state-specific statutes or a local attorney can clarify these differing regulations.

 Key Clauses to Include